There are three subspecies of painted turtle in Canada, two of which occur in Ontario.

 Painted turtles inhabit waterbodies, such as ponds, marshes, lakes and slow-moving creeks, that have a soft bottom and provide abundant basking sites and aquatic vegetation.
 These turtles often bask on shorelines or on logs and rocks that protrude from the water.
 The midland painted turtle hibernates on the bottom of waterbodies.

 View an interactive map of the known ranges of midland painted turtles in Ontario.

-Painted turtles in northern populations may take up to five years to reach sexual maturity.
+Painted turtles in northern populations may take up to six years for males and six to ten years for females to reach sexual maturity.
 Females nest from late May to early July, digging their nest in loamy or sandy soil in sunny areas.
 The clutch contains from three to 14 eggs.
 Hatchlings may emerge in the fall but sometimes overwinter in the nest and emerge the following spring.
 They can survive temperatures as low as -9ºC, because they contain a biological “antifreeze” that prevents their tissues from freezing.
 The temperature of the nest during incubation determines the sex of the offspring.